astralsc/orionhunt/README.md

 ## Connecting

+1. Download the client
+2. Launch the client
-Download the client from the requirements and then launching it should connect through the local server.
+3. The client should now connect through your local server

 ---